 In 1994, an attorney working with the Salesians of Don Bosco in Columbus, Ohio, recommended that a foundation be established to support the young people and programs offered by the Salesians at all their locations in the New Rochelle Province, eastern U.S.A.
 In 1995, he made the first contribution to open a savings account which could be used to start a foundation.
-During the years that followed, additional contributions were acquired by generous benefactors from across the country.
+During the years that followed, additional contributions were acquired from generous benefactors from across the country.

 A board of trustees was formed to oversee the investments.
 The St. Philip the Apostle Foundation was incorporated in the State of New Jersey on March 31, 1999.
-Each day since then we endeavor to carry out our mission: To provide a means for improving the quality of life of young people in accordance with the teachings of St. John Bosco.
+Each day since then, we endeavor to carry out our mission: to provide a means for improving the quality of life of young people in accordance with the teachings of St. John Bosco.

 Who Are Don Bosco and the Salesians?

 Popularly known as Don Bosco, St. John Bosco is one of the most beloved of modern saints.
 He was born in 1815 in Italy.
 From his childhood, he wanted to dedicate his life to keeping youngsters close to God.
 As a boy he used to repeat to his friends the Bible stories he had read or sermons he had heard.
-From traveling jugglers, acrobats, and magicians he learned tricks and put on his own shows; the price of admission was joining in the common recitation of the Rosary.
+From traveling jugglers, acrobats, and magicians he learned tricks and put on his own shows; the price of admission was joining in the recitation of the Rosary.

 As a young priest Don Bosco served in Turin, Italy.
 Hordes of boys were descending on the capital, looking for work in the factories and construction projects.
 Many of these youths were orphans, many were seasonal workers from the outlying farmlands, and those with families were usually poor and often had family problems.
 Don Bosco devised a plan to care for delinquents after their release and to keep boys out of trouble.